Skip to main content

 Why it matters

 A high-quality curriculum can shape instruction and student learning.
 For example, there is evidence that using skill-based curricula in early childhood education is linked to large improvements in children’s cognitive abilities, and in K–12, a growing body of experimental research shows that different curricula can lead to better academic achievement outcomes for students.
 At the postsecondary level, curricula typically are not standardized, though there is some movement toward redesign and standardization of gateway courses to better promote student success.
 However, there is limited information on what makes curricula effective, largely because curriculum information is not collected systematically.
 Available evidence suggests that content richness and standards alignment are common qualities of effective curricula, and that curricula prioritizing student engagement may have positive effects on student achievement.
 In particular, students may benefit from seeing their culture represented positively within the curriculum.
-Research emphasizes the importance of “culturally relevant” and “culturally sustaining” curricula for students of color.
+Research emphasizes the importance of “culturally relevant” and “culturally sustaining” instruction for students of color and demonstrates that all students’ achievement is positively impacted by culturally relevant instruction, however, research is limited on how to assess cultural responsiveness in curriculum materials.

 What to know about measurement

-Data on which curricula are in use in pre-K programs, K–12 schools, and postsecondary institutions currently are not collected systematically.
-Chingos and Whitehurst suggest that foundations could play a role in providing start-up funding to establish systemic data collection mechanisms in K–12 settings, and Polikoff summarizes challenges to collecting and analyzing curriculum adoption data at scale.
-We encourage systems to begin systematically tracking which curricula are in use as an important first step toward measuring this indicator.
+An alternative to using surveys to measure this indicator could be to use administrative data on curricula adoption at school or district levels; however, data on which curricula are in use in pre-K programs, K–12 schools, and postsecondary institutions currently are not collected systematically.
+Researchers acknowledge challenges to collecting and analyzing curriculum data, including that curriculum implementation varies widely at the classroom level as teachers supplement formally adopted curricula with additional resources.
+We encourage systems to begin systematically tracking which curricula are in use as an important step toward measuring this indicator more widely.

 Source frameworks